-Nicholas Stefanelli, Executive Chef
+Loris Navone, Executive Chef

-Michael King, General Manager/ Wine Director
+Michael King, Group General Manager

 With 13 years of restaurant experience, Michael King’s love of the hospitality industry and fine wine brought him to Bibiana in August 2011 when Ashok Bajaj tapped him as the new wine director.
-A native of Maryland and a graduate of Le Cordon Bleu Paris, he has spent time considerable time in France exploring notable vineyards and restaurants.
+A native of Maryland and a graduate of Le Cordon Bleu Paris, he has spent considerable time in France exploring notable vineyards and restaurants.
 Through his travels, he learned that the perfect dining experience is the marriage of flavors between the plate and the glass.
 “You must do everything with love,” is a powerful mantra that King acquired from friend and mentor André Soltner, an internationally celebrated French author, and former chef-owner of New York City’s legendary French restaurant Lutèce.
 Michael stands by this life-changing phrase since the day he discovered his own passion for culinary exploration.
 King began his career in the kitchen as a chef before heading to Europe.
 Upon his return to the USA, King spent time working in various notable hospitality establishments in the DC area.
 Until June 2011, he served as the general manger and owner of Shab Row Bistro & Wine Bar in Frederick, Maryland before joining the Bibiana team.